 (6) That their software and hardware be spot-checkable by any interested party.
 Why?
 There is no point ensuring that there are no vulnerabilities in the hardware and software of a voting machine design if one cannot verify, quickly and on-demand, whether a given voting machine is actually running said hardware and software.
 Without this capability, the losers could cry foul about transparency, and they would be right to.

 No voting machine currently deployed in the US or India (my two countries of interest) meets any reasonable definition of the requirements 1, 2, 5, and 6.
 I believe it is possible to build a voting machine that meets all of these criteria.
-In undergrad, I (along with Sachith Gullapalli and Lincoln Swaine-Moore) was part of a team that built what is to my knowledge the first practical implementation (link to our tech report) of one specific existing receipt-free verifiable voting protocol (Tal Moran and Moni Naor, 2006) meeting criteria 3, 4, and 5 -- while criterion 5 may seem intuitively impossible, it is indeed possible to accomplish using non-interactive zero-knowledge proofs.
+In undergrad, I (along with Sachith Gullapalli and Lincoln Swaine-Moore) was part of a team that built what is to my knowledge the first practical implementation (link to our tech report) (mirrored at the Yale Law School website) of one specific existing receipt-free verifiable voting protocol (Tal Moran and Moni Naor, 2006) meeting criteria 3, 4, and 5 -- while criterion 5 may seem intuitively impossible, it is indeed possible to accomplish using non-interactive zero-knowledge proofs.
 Our work extended the protocol to deal with issues of live dispute resolution and voters potentially 'crying wolf'.
 About a decade before that, in 2007, a group of cryptographers led by David Chaum formulated the Punchscan system, which also meets criteria 3-5 using a clever combination of cryptography and physical ballot marking, and additionally was even open source.
 A successor system to this, Scantegrity II, was actually used in local elections in Takoma Park, Maryland, in 2009 and 2011, but apparently has not been used in the wild subsequently (at least as far as I can tell).

 I've been toying with the idea of starting a company to build a new voting system designed to meet requirements 1-6, as well as be cheap, portable, and easy to deploy.